 Gorazd: It's good, yeah.

-There's really no better way to get to know a place, than a meal with a local family.
+There's really no better way to get to know a place than a meal with a local family.

 This northwestern corner of Slovenia — within yodeling distance of both Austria and Italy — is crowned by the Julian Alps.

-Exploring the Slovenian countryside, you get the feeling things work.
+Exploring the Slovenian countryside, you get the feeling that things work.
 Valleys that just a generation ago were industrial wastelands are green and getting greener.
 Villages gather around Baroque bell towers amid rich farmland.
 The unique roofed hayrack is recognized as part of the national heritage.
 In this unpredictable climate, hay is hung on the rack to stay dry.

 These Alps, with their craggy limestone ridges, bring to mind Italy's Dolomites just over the border.
-Like the more famous Alps of Austria and Switzerland, the Julian Alps are busy with nature-lovers both winter and summer.
+Like the more famous Alps of Austria and Switzerland, the Julian Alps are busy with nature-lovers, both winter and summer.
 In the center of this region is Mount Triglav, Slovenia's symbol and tallest mountain.
 Locals claim that you're not a true Slovene until you've climbed Triglav.

 Vršič Pass, which comes with 50 hairpin turns, was originally a military road.
 It was built during World War I by 10,000 Russian prisoners of war.
 In 1916, an avalanche thundered down the mountainside, killing hundreds of these workers.